stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### The Google Effect

 We need this again<br>
-for developer of decentralized systems
+for the developer of decentralized systems

 ---